-- How much will I get and for how long?
+- How much will you get and for how long?

-The award of a DHP is meant to be a short term solution to help you find cheaper accommodation or look at ways of improving and managing your finances.
+The award of a DHP or EHP is meant to be a short term solution to help you find cheaper accommodation or look at ways of improving and managing your finances.

 If you disagree with the Benefits Team's decision